 Subscription access to the 2019 NACHA Operating Rules Online runs from December 31, 2018 through December 31, 2019.

 A Bank’s Quick Reference Guide to ACH origination is designed to assist banks in establishing and maintaining successful ACH origination operations.
 Written from a bank’s perspective, this easy to-use Guide examines the risks of origination, explains preliminary requirements of origination and discusses the responsibilities of the ODFI.
 Specific ACH payment applications are addressed, allowing the user to concentrate on the transactions it plans to originate.
+Whether your bank is considering originating loan payments from another financial institution for its account holders, is considering offering Direct Deposit via ACH or seeks to offer a full suite of origination services for its business clients, this is a “must have” tool.

 Includes Same Day ACH debit and credit addendum.
 This useful suite of easily